A Y & J Solicitors urges firms to join the talent register and beat skills shortages

 Mr Dubal believes that businesses and employees are put off by a system that is seen as unfair and confusing.
 He also says fees attached to visas put potential employers off applying for sponsor status.

 “The number of sponsors is a tiny percentage of the overall business community.
 The Home Office does not make it easy for firms and there seems to be a policy of discouragement,” he explains.
-“There is also a charge of between £300 and £1000 per year to be a registered sponsor with a £400 a year health sponsor surcharge.
+“There is also a charge of between £300 and £1000 per year to be a registered sponsor with a GBP 624/per year/ per person OR GBP 470 per year / per child under 18 years old health sponsor surcharge.
 These people are coming to the UK where they fill shortage positions, look after the elderly and the sick and pay tax.
 Some see it as a form of discrimination.”

 Contact us to find out how we can help you tap into the global skilled workforce.